Difference between CTET & TET Exam - Check How to Apply, Exam Pattern & Syllabus

 However, the major differences that occur after appearing for the CTET or TET examinations depend on the kind of government schools candidates will be offered positions at.
 In other words, candidates who have appeared for the CTET examinations will be offered jobs in schools that are run by the Central Government alone, as has been mentioned above.
 Meanwhile, the candidates who have appeared for one of the State TET exams will be offered jobs, in the specific state government-run schools.

-To elaborate on the above-mentioned point, every state will have few Central Government-run Schools as well as State Government-run schools.
+To elaborate on the above-mentioned point, every state will have a few Central Government-run Schools as well as State Government-run schools.
 Candidates who have appeared for CTET will be able to secure a job in one of the central government-run schools in India only, and not in any other state government-run schools.
-Candidates who have appeared for one of the State TET exams will only be able to secure a position in one of the state-government school respective of the State TET that they have appeared for.
+Candidates who have appeared for one of the State TET exams will only be able to secure a position in one of the state-government schools respective to the State TET that they have appeared for.
 However, they will not be able to secure a job in one of the Central Government-run schools in that state.

 Are you feeling lost and unsure about what career path to take after completing 12th standard?